ghiden/notational-velocity-sh/README.md

 nvalt
 ```

-This will open an interactive fuzzy search interface powered by `fzf`.
+This will open an interactive fuzzy search interface powered by `skim`.

 ### Searching for Notes